 There is limited access for cars inside the park.
-The south overlook drive to the summit is open for vehicles from Memorial Day to the last weekend in October and only from Thursday-Sunday.
+The south overlook drive to the summit is open for vehicles seasonally.
 This helps to ensure a future for the park's most amazing wildlife and the habitats critical to their survival.

 West Rock Ridge State Park Trail Connections

-There are several connecting Blue-Blazed Trails that directly connect to the Regicides Trail:
+There are several Blue-Blazed Trails within the park that connect directly to the Regicides Trail.

 Westfield Feeder Trail

 The 0.7-mile Blue-Yellow blazed Westville Feeder Trail primarily is primarily used for hiking and nature walks. this wide rocky path ascends the ridge and connects to the Regicides Trail near the Judges Cave.

 Sanford Feeder Trail